 The distribution of seats in the Parliament is set to change after the next European elections as a result of Brexit.
-Check out Parliament's proposal in our infographic.
+Check out the numbers in our infographic.

 The new distribution is based on an earlier Parliament proposal.
 MEPs gave their consent to the decision on 13 June.
-It will lead to a reduction in the overall number of seats after the UK's withdrawal from the EU comes into force, but also suggests to allocate additional MEPs to some EU countries will get some additional MEPs.
+It will lead to a reduction in the overall number of seats after the UK's withdrawal from the EU comes into force, although some EU countries will get some additional MEPs.

 At the moment the Parliament boasts 751 seats, which is the maximum number allowed by the EU treaties.
-The report proposes to redistribute 27 of the UK's 73 seats to other countries, while keeping the remaining 46 seats for future enlargements.
-This would mean the number of MEPs to be elected would be 705.
+Following the decision, 27 of the UK's 73 seats will be redistributed to other countries, while the remaining 46 seats will be kept for future enlargements.
+This means the number of MEPs to be elected will be 705.

 Distribution of seats: no losers

-The redistribution of seats proposed by MEPs ensures that no EU country would lose any seats, while some would gain anything from one to five seats to redress under-representation following demographic changes.
+The redistribution of seats approved by MEPs ensures that no EU country would lose any seats, while some would gain anything from one to five seats to redress under-representation following demographic changes.

-MEPs propose that the new distribution comes in force only after the UK has left the EU.
+The new distribution will come in force only after the UK has left the EU.
 This is currently expected to happen at the end of March 2019.

 When Parliament was preparing its proposal for the distribution of seats after 2019, there was a discussion about establishing a joint constituency on the entire territory of the EU that would vote on pan-European electoral lists, in addition to the seats allocated to each country.
-This text was rejected in the final plenary vote.
+This idea was rejected in the final plenary vote in February 2018.